benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/LR05.png)

-**LR6:** _familiy friend_ - an asymmetrical relationship.
+**LR6:** _family friend_ - an asymmetrical relationship.
 A person is family friend of person A if (s)he is A's friend, if (s)he is a friend of A's 1st degree, or if (s)he is a friend of A's 2nd degree

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/LR06.png)

 **LR7:** _tmo_ - An asymmetrical relationship.
-Person A is a tradition maintainer offspring of person C if A is an offspring of B, and they are both members of the same guild.
+Person A is a tradition maintainer offspring of person C if A is an offspring of C, and they are both members of the same guild.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/LR07.png)